 - More than 200 patients have benefited from continued IV antibiotics at home, freeing up beds for other patients and saving £1.5 million in 'bed days'.

-- Twenty-nine improvement projects have been kickstarted through our 'Dragons' Den', delivering everything from enhanced patient information to support recovery, to an innovative solution to keep patients meals hot.
+- Thirty six improvement projects have been kickstarted through our 'Dragons' Den', delivering everything from enhanced patient information to support recovery, to an efficient production line of bespoke patient garments that enable vulnerable patients with severe skin diseases to be mobile while having their skin treatment.

-- The Trust has been ranked top in England for its staff engagement.
+- The Trust has been ranked top among combined acute and community trusts for its staff engagement.

 Fit for the Future – next steps